 Helping Loved Ones

-1 in 4 women and 1 in 10 men in the U.S. will experience domestic violence in their lifetime and be significantly impacted by it.
-Chances are, someone you know – your friend, co-worker, neighbor, parent, sister or brother – is a survivor.
+1 in 3 women and 1 in 4 men in the U.S. will experience domestic violence in their lifetime.
+Chances are, someone you know, a friend, co-worker, neighbor, parent, or sibling – is a survivor.

-If you suspect that someone you know is experiencing domestic violence and you want to help, there are things you can do to make a difference.
+If you suspect that someone you know is experiencing domestic violence, there are things you can do to help.

-Domestic violence survivors are often made to feel that they are alone and that no one will believe them.
-One of the most powerful things you can do is reassure them that what they’re experiencing is real and you are there for them.
+Domestic violence survivors often feel alone and worry that no one will believe them.
+One of the most powerful things you can do is reassure survivors that what they’re experiencing is real, and you are there for them.

-Encourage them to see that they have choices and support them in the decisions they make.
+Encourage survivors to see that they have choices and support them in the decisions they make.
 Let them know that help is available through LifeWire’s 24-Hour Helpline at 425-746-1940.
-There, they can speak with trained volunteers and advocates who can offer safety planning, emotional support and information about domestic violence.
+Our advocates offer personalized safety planning, emotional support, resources, and information about domestic violence.

 Understanding the complex dynamics of domestic violence can help you become a better advocate for your loved ones who may be experiencing abuse.
-Read through the resources we have available on this website or call LifeWire’s 24-Hour Helpline for additional information.
+Read through the resources available on this website or call our 24-Hour Helpline for additional information.

 Supporting someone who is experiencing domestic violence can be difficult.
-It is important to remember that you are not alone and that there is help available for you.
-Call LifeWire’s 24-Hour Helpline to get information, resources and guidance from trained advocates.
+It is important to remember that you are not alone and that help is available for you.
+Call LifeWire’s 24-Hour Helpline to get information, resources, and guidance from trained advocates.